A malfunctioning laundry drain or a washing machine overflow is something many homeowners have likely faced.

 2. Lint Catcher

 Every homeowner has faced the problem of lint clogging different pipes in the house, especially the laundry pipes.
-Hence, using a garment or lint bag.
-Or better yet, installing a lint catcher (use a wire mesh lint catcher over the end of the drain hose) can be a good idea to keep the problem in check before the problem gets any worse.
+Hence, using a garment or lint bag, or better yet, installing a lint catcher (use a wire mesh lint catcher over the end of the drain hose), can be a good idea to keep the problem in check before it gets any worse.

 Lint catchers come in various forms, such as metal and fabric mesh, and you can choose what you like.
-Since it catches lint and other debris, remember to clean your lint catcher regularly to ensure that it is free from any lint residues and that the drain does not overflow.
+Since they catch lint and other debris, remember to clean your lint catcher regularly to ensure that it is free from lint residues and that the drain does not overflow.

 3. Enzymes

-If lint catchers and drain snakes are not enough, using a suitable enzyme can also help you deal with a clog.
-Lint catchers are suitable for eliminating the lint, but to get rid of the soap scum, it is essential to use enzymes at least once a month for effective unclogging.
+If lint catchers and drain snakes are insufficient, using a suitable enzyme can also help you deal with a clog.
+Lint catchers are ideal for eliminating the lint, but to get rid of the soap scum, it is essential to use enzymes at least once a month for effective unclogging.

 You can use multiple enzymes, but the most common ones homeowners use are Bioclean, Flo-zyme, and Zep.
 This is more of a preventive measure, and when done regularly, it can keep your drains from clogging frequently.